TuneSail/TuneSail.github.io/source/about/index.markdown

 ---

 <p class='centered'>
-  Thanks for visiting TuneSail.
-This is a blog about songs that I really like, like this one:
+  This is a blog where I post about music that gave me chills, or really affected me.
 </p>

 <div class="video-container">